ajschumacher/ajschumacher.github.io/20151112-creative_data_science/index.md

 I came across this [Flaubert](https://en.wikipedia.org/wiki/Gustave_Flaubert) quote [somewhere](http://planspace.org/2014/01/19/daily-rituals-is-sort-of-inspiring/), and I like it quite a lot.

-The tools I'm focusing on help me to be regular and orderly in my everyday work.
+The tools I want to focus on help me to be regular and orderly in my everyday work.

 Being regular and orderly in everyday work means that everyday work becomes easier, leaving capacity for more sophisticated work.